DSD-ESDC-EDSC/pass/static/docs/pass_distance_matrix_api.md

 If you prefer to change certain components of the API, refer to the [ORS documentation](https://github.com/GIScience/openrouteservice-docs).

 ## Run
 Once you follow the ORS's steps to install, the API must be turned on in order for the `DistanceMatrix` class to run successfully.

 If using Docker, simply run the following commands: `docker-compose up`.

 If you are working with a large OSM file (greater then 1GB) the container might take some time to boot up.
 To check the status, enter `[HOST]:[PORT]/ors/health` in your browser.

 When the `status` value is `ready` then your local API is good to go.

 Make sure in the `config.json` your preferred settings are set up (e.g., units) under `ORS`.
-For further information on `config.json` preferences for the API, refer to [pass_config.md](./pass_config.md); though main thing to change in `config.json` is the `client_url` under `ORS`.
+For further information on `config.json` preferences for the API, refer to [Database Initialization and Population documentation](./pass_config.md); though main thing to change in `config.json` is the `client_url` under `ORS`.

 # Public Transit Distance Matrix with OpenTripPlanner (OTP)